cyuen808/cyuen808.github.io/docs/01-Block-Diagram/Block-Diagram.md

 ## Overview
 This page describes the hardware layout of my subsystem (Hub) for the team clap-activated light project.
-The Master Controller (PIC18F57Q43 Curiosity Nano) processes sensor data from the Audio, Filter, and Sensor Front-End boards, then drives the actuator to control the lamp output.
+The Master Controller (PIC18F57Q43 Curiosity Nano) processes sensor data from the Audio, Light Sensor, and Sensor Front-End boards, then drives the actuator to control the LED output.
 The design uses an 8-pin ribbon-cable standard for consistent power and signal connections across all subsystems.

 ## Block Diagram